 - Learning to distinguish between work and busywork helps students achieve balance.
 It prevents over functioning in any specific area which tends to cause anxiety.

 Like aging geniuses, college-bound LD students need supportive partners.
 Sigmund Freud had his wife Martha who “laid out his clothes, chose his handkerchiefs, and even put toothpaste on his toothbrush…” Gertrude Stein preferred to write outdoors, looking at rocks and cows…Alice B. Toklas would shoo a few cows into the writer’s line of vision…Andy Warhol called friend and collaborator Pat Hackett every morning, recounting the previous day’s activities in detail. (https://hbr.org/2014/03/the-daily-routines-of-geniuses)

 Focus Collegiate is that supportive partner for college students who learn differently.
-By helping students create and stick to a new routine develops organizational capacity.
+Helping students create and stick to a new routine helps them develop organizational capacity.
 Organizational capacity supports executive function.
 Routines help build a student’s stress tolerance.
 When students feel less chaotic, they gain confidence.
 Routines help support self-management techniques.
 Students reward themselves for keeping to their routine, which encourages greater adherence to that routine, which supports organizational capacity.
 The cycle reinforces itself.

 Simply put, here’s how we do it:

 - Start with Student Goals

 - Break them down to achievable, actionable steps

 - Create a daily calendar based on these steps

 Ultimately these daily activities, based on student-defined goals suggest routines that support their attainment.